heholek/copyparty/README.md

 * copyparty seems to think I am using http, even though the URL is https
   * your reverse-proxy is not sending the `X-Forwarded-Proto: https` header; this could be because your reverse-proxy itself is confused.
 Ensure that none of the intermediates (such as cloudflare) are terminating https before the traffic hits your entrypoint

+* thumbnails are broken (you get a colorful square which says the filetype instead)
+  * you need to install `FFmpeg` or `Pillow`; see [thumbnails](#thumbnails)

+* thumbnails are broken (some images appear, but other files just get a blank box, and/or the broken-image placeholder)
+  * probably due to a reverse-proxy messing with the request URLs and stripping the query parameters (`?th=w`), so check your URL rewrite rules
+  * could also be due to incorrect caching settings in reverse-proxies and/or CDNs, so make sure that nothing is set to ignore the query string
+  * could also be due to misbehaving privacy-related browser extensions, so try to disable those

 * i want to learn python and/or programming and am considering looking at the copyparty source code in that occasion
   * ```bash
      _|  _      __   _  _|_